Low Birth Weight Causes: How To Increase Weight In New-Born Babies

 If the newborn's body systems are unable to support it sufficiently, NICU admittance becomes necessary.
 However, sometimes the neonate is admitted to the NICU to be kept under observation because of complications during birth.

 There are many factors that can contribute to preterm birth, and even those women with no known risk factors can go into labor prematurely.
-The best thing to do is to be in regular contact with your healthcare provider and to detect possibilities of preterm birth early on.
+The best thing to do is to be in regular contact with your healthcare provider at the best neonatal care hospital in Kolkata and to detect possibilities of preterm birth early on.